 How to buy BT Cloud Voice with the best possible costs?

-The most popular route (and perhaps typical route) is to start your buying journey via the BT Cloud Voice online pricing page, you can check out the tool here.
+The most popular route (and perhaps typical route) is to start your buying journey via the BT Cloud Voice online pricing page.
 Before you head over; the pricing generated is based on a standard cost base which does not achieve any available discounts (special offers aside).
-We've listed some offers on our product page for less than 20 licences comparison but you should also note further discounts are available for 20 plus licences (get in touch for a bespoke quotation).
+We've listed some offers on our product page for between 10 and 100 licences.

 There are some clear benefits to using the online portal in respect of speed but readers should be mindful that Cloud Voice needs to be correctly aligned to your requirements and, as said above, discounts will not be applied.

-And finally, an alternative, BT Authorised Partners which are independent businesses with access in much the same way as Local Business.
+And finally BT Authorised Partners which are independent businesses with access in much the same way as Local Business.
 The only difference is our coverage is UK/NI rather than a specific region; our customers are based across the country.
 To validate our approach and status with BT, we’re listed here on the BT.com website, scroll down to The Network Union.

 With all of the above, BT own the contract, provide support and billing.
 Whether you engage via BT.com, Local Business or an Authorised Partner, the service is BT end to end provisioned, invoiced and supported by BT Business.